-Backbone.js is a lightweight web framework that mainly focuses on a high-performance web application which is also easy to develop at the same point in time.
-AngularJS has also these characteristics and it adds a number of features like a two-way data binding process and dependency injection which are not present in Backbone.
+Backbone.js is a lightweight web framework that mainly focuses on a high-performance web application that is also easy to develop simultaneously.
+AngularJS also has these characteristics, and it adds a number of features like a two-way data binding process and dependency injection, which are not present in Backbone.
 Now having said so, it actually makes Angular more difficult and complex than Backbone.
 So, for small web page development, it offers much slower performance than Backbone.
-Again Backbone doesn’t provide any data binding mechanism and so, it is not much preferred for large applications which can be smoothly processed using the AngularJS framework.
+Backbone doesn’t provide any data binding mechanism, and so it is not much preferred for large applications that can be smoothly processed using the AngularJS framework.

-Thus, based on the type of project need, time of work and on all other different discussed aspects on Backbone vs Angular, any one of these frameworks should be selected to reach the desired goal.
+Thus, based on the type of project need, time of work, and other discussed aspects of Backbone vs Angular, any one of these frameworks should be selected to reach the desired goal.

 This has been a useful guide to Angular vs Backbone.
-Here we have discussed Angular vs Backbone head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed Angular vs Backbone head to head comparison, key difference, and infographics and comparison table.
 You may also look at the following articles to learn more –